kora-projects/kora-docs/mkdocs/blog/en/kora-dynamic-runtime-refresh.md

 ---

-# Factories Are Static Definitions With Dynamic Inputs
+## Factories Are Static Definitions With Dynamic Inputs { #factories-static-definitions }

 A factory method is sometimes misunderstood as a compile-time constant.